Sparse Symbol API¶

 The storage type of

-output depends on stype parameter:- cast_storage(csr, ‘default’) = default
+cast_storageoutput depends on stype parameter:- cast_storage(csr, ‘default’) = default

 - cast_storage(row_sparse, ‘default’) = default